-SARS-CoV-2 vaccine trials have been conducted in those aged 12-15 years for both Pfizer and Moderna vaccines, and more safety and immunogenicity data is emerging.
+SARS-CoV-2 vaccine trials have only just begun in children and there are, therefore, very limited data on safety and immunogenicity in this group.
 Children and young people have a very low risk of COVID-19, severe disease or death due to SARS-CoV-2 compared to adults and so COVID-19 vaccines are not routinely recommended for children and young people under 16 years of age.